-It is a very popular hands-on subject, appealing to pupils natural curiosity and inventiveness and enabling them to begin to understand the important link between design and functions.
-They are encouraged to think imaginatively, not in terms of right or wrong outcomes but rather in terms of solutions which work.
+Design and Technology is introduced as a timetable lesson from Year 6 onwards but many of the materials and tools used will have been introduced within the Art curriculum in earlier years.
+It is a very popular hands-on subject, appealing to pupils’ natural curiosity and inventiveness and enabling them to begin to understand the important link between design and functions.
+They are encouraged to think imaginatively, not in terms of right or wrong outcomes, but in terms of solutions which work.